Hibbertia oligodonta

-Hibbertia oligodonta is a species of flowering plant in the family Dilleniaceae and is endemic to central Queensland.
-It is a low, compact shrub with many stems and egg-shaped or wedge-shaped leaves with the narrower end towards the base, and yellow flowers with 22 to 38 stamens arranged around three glabrouscarpels.
+Hibbertia oligodonta is a species of flowering plant in the family Dilleniaceae, and is endemic to central Queensland.
+It is a low, compact shrub with many stems and egg-shaped or wedge-shaped leaves with the narrower end towards the base, and yellow flowers with 22 to 38 stamens arranged around three glabrous carpels.

 Description

 Hibbertia oligodonta is compact, erect shrub that typically grows to a height of up to 1 m with straggly branches and branchlets that are densely hairy when young.
 The leaves are egg-shaped or wedge-shaped with the narrower end towards the base, 14–28 mm long and 6–14 mm wide on a petiole 1.5–3 mm long.
 There are usually up to four teeth on each side of the leaves and both surfaces are densely hairy.
 The flowers are arranged singly in leaf axils on the ends of short side branches and are sessile, the five sepals broadly elliptic and 7–10 mm long, the inner sepals larger than the outer ones.
 The five petals are yellow, egg-shaped to wedge-shaped with the narrower end towards the base, 9–15 mm long with 22 to 38 stamens arranged around three glabrous carpels.